Skip to content

 Task Retry

-Transport errors (connection refused, timeout, DNS failure) trigger automatic retry with exponential backoff:
+Transport errors (connection refused, timeout, DNS failure) trigger automatic retry with exponential backoff, capped at 30 minutes:

 AttemptDelay